hmdolatabadi/COLLIDER/README.md

 The primary results of this work are given in the table below.
 In each multi-row, we give our results for a particular attack type, where we compare a vanilla training vs. training with gradient-based coresets vs. the full COLLIDER objective.
 As shown, COLLIDER reduces the threat of backdoor attacks significantly.

 <p align="center">
-    <em>Clean test accuracy (ACC) and attack success rate (ASR) in % for backdoor data poisonings on CIFAR-10 (BadNets and label-consistent) and SVHN (sinusoidal strips) datasets.
+    <em>Clean test accuracy (ACC) and attack success rate (ASR) in % for backdoor data poisonings on CIFAR-10 (BadNets, label-consistent, and WANet) and SVHN (sinusoidal strips) datasets.
 		The results show the mean and standard deviation for 5 different seeds.
-		The poisoned data injection rate is 10%.
+		The poisoned data injection rate is 10% for BadNets, label-consistent and sinusoidal strips, while it is 40% for WANet.
 		For BadNets and label-consistent attacks, the coreset size is 0.3.
-            It is 0.4 for sinusoidal strips.</em>
+    It is 0.4 for WANet and sinusoidal strips.</em>
 </p>
 <table style="width:750px" align="center">
 <tbody>